Atshayaa10/digitivity_task_submission/README.md

 ##  Data Preprocessing

-* Checked for missing values
+- Checked for missing values in the dataset and confirmed there were no null entries
-* Identified invalid zero values in columns like Glucose, BMI, and BloodPressure
+- Identified medically invalid zero values in columns such as Glucose, BloodPressure, SkinThickness, Insulin, and BMI
-* Replaced these values with the mean of respective columns
+- Replaced these invalid zero values with the mean of their respective columns to maintain data consistency
+- Retained zero values in the Pregnancies column, as they represent valid cases (indicating no pregnancies)

-This step ensures better data quality and improves model performance.
+These preprocessing steps improved the overall data quality and ensured more reliable model performance.
 ---

 ##  Exploratory Data Analysis